Prediction of number of passengers for an airline using LSTM

 y_pred = model.predict(X_test)

-This is the scaler value which we had used earlier.
+This is the scaler value used earlier.

 scaler.scale_